Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

     ```

 <a name="establish_connection"></a>
-## Manipulating State and Establishing Connection
+## Manipulating state and establishing connection

 You can change state of the webrtc handle.
 If you are ready for media sources that need to be sent to a remote peer, you can start the handle.
-Once you get the state of negotiation, you can utilize functions to create offer or answer description, to set local or remote description and to add ICE candidates from remote peer.
+Once you get the state of negotiation, you can utilize functions to create an offer or answer description, to set a local or remote description, and to add ICE candidates from the remote peer.
 Finally, you can get the playing state of the handle as well as a connection between peers is established.

 1. To get the state of negotiation, use `webrtc_start()` function: